 4. Combine Policies

 If you have multiple insurance policies on various objects, you might want to consider combining them.
 Many carriers offer additional savings when you do this, plus it makes things more convenient.
+Many auto insurance companies offer discounts, saving you hundreds of dollars, when you combine other policies, such as home and auto, and even life insurance.
+It’s worth getting a new insurance quote covering other policies just to see how much money you can save by switching from your current policy.

 Most consumers choose to combine their auto and homeowner’s policy together.